-Forensic toxicology laboratories are encouraged to meet these minimum standards.
+Forensic science service providers performing forensic toxicology are encouraged to meet this standard.

-HOW IS THIS STANDARD USED AND WHAT ARE THE KEY ELEMENTS?
+HOW IS THIS STANDARD USED, AND WHAT ARE THE KEY ELEMENTS?

 This standard provides direction on method development, method validation, and proper record retention for these activities.